Eesa: Production

-The producer signed Vignesh and Lakshana to play the lead roles in the film.
-Actors M. S. Bhaskar, Lollu Sabha Manohar, and Muthukalai also joined the cast to take charge of the comedy sequences.
 The stunt scenes have been handled by stunt master Dragon Chingli.
 Eesa has been shot extensively in Courtallam, Vasudevanallur and Aranthangi.

 Soundtrack

 The film score and the soundtrack were composed by Haran.
 The soundtrack, released in 2009, features 5 tracks with lyrics written by Na.
 Muthukumar, Yugabharathi and Madurakavi.
 The audio was launched at Kamaraj Hall, alongside special guests A. R. Rahman, Thangar Bachan, Jiiva and Karan.
 Superstar Rajinikanth sent a letter wishing the team well, which was read out by Haran's father Sridhar.

 Reception

 Box office

 The film opened in a few centres across Chennai, Tamil Nadu to an average opening.

 Critical reception

 The film opened to mixed to negative reviews from critics with Lakshana's performance receiving unanimous praise from film critics.

-Indiaglitz.com wrote, "Eesa by JK Creations is a movie that manages to sustain interest for it is old wine but rendered in a new bottle".
-Sify labelled the film as average and went on to praise "the locations and the climax action scenes".
-Nowrunning.com gave 1 star out of 5 and described the film as clichéd and far from convincing.
-Behindwoods.com gave the film 0.5 stars out of 5 and stated, "Eesa is a poorly made film with the shoddy script being the main culprit".
-Deccanherald.com wrote, "despite creditable performances, Eesa leaves you with a rather unpleasant feeling".